-- 1. The modeling organization shall use tTesting software shall be used to assist in documenting and analyzing all databases and data files accessed by components. - 2.
-The modeling organization shall perform and document integrity, consistency, and correctness checks shall be performed and documented on all databases and data files accessed by the components.
+- 1. Testing software shall be used to assist in documenting and analyzing all databases and data files accessed by components. - 2.
+Integrity, consistency, and correctness checks shall be performed and documented on all databases and data files accessed by the components.

-Purpose: To ensure a correct mapping from executing the implementation (CI-4, Hurricane Model Implementation) to previously-specified requirements (CI-2, Hurricane Model Requirements), and design (CI-3, Hurricane Model Architecture Organization and Component Design).
+Purpose: To ensure a correct mapping from executing the implementation (CI-4, Hurricane Model Implementation) to previously-specified requirements (CI-2, Hurricane Model Requirements), and design (CI-3, Hurricane Model Organization and Component Design).
 Verification requires tests to be run by varying component inputs to ensure correct output.